quarkslab/kdigger/README.md

 in the context of the host, and thus escape the container, see these [kinds of escapes](http://blog.bofh.it/debian/id_413) for more information.

-For kernels using cgroups v2, `/proc/self/mountinfo` can stil leak information about the container ID.
+For kernels using cgroups v2, `/proc/self/mountinfo` can still leak information about the container ID.
 See [this Stackoverflow thread](https://stackoverflow.com/a/69005753) and its related threads for more information.